aleshaleksey/fansys23/05-skills.md

   - If it is a **medium** or **heavy** armour: It takes a -5 penalty to all DEX and STR based rolls it makes.
   - If it is a **light** armour or a **shield**: It takes a -2 penalty to all DEX and STR based rolls and gains only half of the armour/shield bonus to HiT.

-Armour and its properties are further discussed in the ["Weapons and Armour Section"](11-weapons-armour.md#weapons-and-armour).
+Armour and its properties are further discussed in the ["Weapons and Armour"](11-weapons-armour.md#weapons-and-armour) section.

 There are three armour proficiencies that each cover several groups of armour.